Introduction

 Complications

 Complications of surgery performed for intra-abdominal adhesions are similar to complications from any intra-abdominal surgery.
-These can include bleeding, infection, damage to surrounding structures including enterotomies, and increased risk for formation of adhesions in the future.
+These can include bleeding, infection, damage to surrounding structures, including enterotomies, and increased risk for the formation of adhesions in the future.
 Patients who undergo surgery for adhesions are also at risk for cardiopulmonary complications related to anesthesia as well as thromboembolic events.

 Postoperative and Rehabilitation Care

 Postoperative care for patients who have undergone surgery for bowel obstruction is focused on ensuring the resolution of obstructive symptoms and the ability of the patient to tolerate oral intake.
-Generally, patients are started on a clear liquid diet and advanced as tolerated.
-The resumption of bowel function can be confirmed clinically (if the patient is passing flatus/stool) and also radiographically.
+Generally, patients are started on a clear liquid diet and advance as tolerated.
+The resumption of bowel function can be confirmed clinically (if the patient is passing flatus/stool) and radiographically.

 Consultations